solid/webid-oidc-spec/README.md

    `bob.example` (the server controlling the resource) validates the ID Token, and extracts Alice's WebID URI from inside  it.
 She is now signed in to `bob.example` as user `https://alice.solidtest.space/#i`.
+7. Deriving an app origin:
+   `bob.example` (the server controlling the resource) can use the PoP token's issuer to establish the web app's origin.
 7. [WebID Provider Confirmation](#webid-provider-confirmation):
    `bob.example` confirms that `solidtest.space` is indeed Alice's authorized OIDC provider (by matching the provider URI from the `iss` claim with Alice's